fenago/docker-course/md/lab_5.md

 service dependencies to learn how to create more complex containerized applications.

-Every exercise in this lab aimed to show the capabilities of Docker, including different CLI commands and YAML file sections.
-It is essential to get hands-on experience of the CLI and the files needed to create multi-container applications for use in testing and production environments.

 In the next lab, you will learn about networking in Docker.
-Networking in containerized and scalable applications is one of the critical parts of the infrastructure, as it glues together the distributed parts.
-That\'s why networking in Docker consists of pluggable drivers and options to enhance the containerized application development and management experience.